Playa Hermosa in Guanacaste, Costa Rica

 If you still have some energy left for more sightseeing in Guanacaste, head to Santa Rosa National Park, the first national park in Costa Rica.
 This dry forest, unique in Central America, is home to 500-year-old trees, dreamy beaches, wildlife, and scenic trails.

-The most popular beach here is Playa Naranjo, which is frequented by experienced surfers and only accessible by boat.
+The most popular beach here is Playa Naranjo, which is frequented by experienced surfers.
 This is where you can see Witch Rock, one of the oldest rock formations in the country, estimated to be more than 130 million years old.

 Santa Rosa National Park, one of the best tours in Guanacaste, Costa Rica